 Purchasing a brand-new watch is an exciting milestone.
-Whether you saved up your spare cash for months or decided to treat yourself on a whim, there are a number of tips and tricks you should be aware of.
+Whether you saved up your spare cash for months or decided to treat yourself on a whim, there are several tips and tricks you should be aware of.
 Treating your watch to regular upkeep and maintenance can improve its overall appearance and prolong its lifespan.
 Continue reading to find out how to take care of your new timepiece.

-You wouldn’t let your car go longer than a few months without a thorough service so why should your watch be any different?
-Servicing your watch on a regular basis can help retain its high value and ensure it continues to perform at maximum functionality at all times.
+You wouldn’t let your car go for a few months without a thorough service, so why should your watch be any different?
+Servicing your watch regularly can help retain its high value and ensure it continues to perform at maximum functionality.
 Most repair specialists recommend servicing your watch every 3-5 years.
 Many watch sellers and manufacturers provide a repair and maintenance service included in the final price or as an additional extra.

 Keep it clean

-If you fail to dust or wipe your watch on a regular basis, you can end up suffering from a number of nasty side effects.
-Harmful bacteria and germs and build up over time and spread from your wrist to other parts of your body.
-Keeping your watch clean and hygienic is the only way to protect yourself from these threats and ensure your watch retains its shine.
-If you are struggling to access the various nooks and crannies of your watch, you may find better success with a toothbrush or toothpick.
+If you fail to dust or regularly wipe your watch, you can end up suffering several nasty side effects.
+Harmful bacteria and germs build up over time and spread from your wrist to other parts of your body.
+Keeping your watch clean and hygienic is the only way to protect yourself from these threats and ensure it retains its shine.
+Suppose you are struggling to access your watch’s various nooks and crannies.
+You may find better success with a toothbrush or toothpick.
 Failing that, a specialist watch repair service or manufacturer should be able to gently dislodge any dirt or debris to ensure your watch looks as good as new.

 Most watch owners are unaware of the importance of proper storage.
-How and where you store your watch can have a significant impact on the rate at which it deteriorates over time.
-If you are not wearing your watch, you must store it in a safe place.
+How and where you store your watch can significantly impact the rate at which it deteriorates over time.
+If you are not wearing your watch, you must keep it in a safe place.
 You must also ensure it is sufficiently protected from the elements.
 This includes wind, rain, heat, cold, humidity, and harsh UV light.
 Placing your watch where it can be easily bashed or knocked can also lead to your watch being scratched, scuffed, and even smashed.
 This can be avoided with proper storage.

-Avoid contact with water
+Avoid contact with water.